Can injections reverse gray hair? A Chinese clinic says they can

 The Science Behind It: Vitamin B12 and Exosomes

-Doctors explain that the injections use a form of vitamin B12—adenosylcobalamin.
-In traditional Chinese medicine, it is believed to stimulate the production of melanin, the pigment responsible for the color of hair, skin, and eyes.
+Doctors say the injections contain a form of vitamin B12 called adenosylcobalamin.
+Practitioners of traditional Chinese medicine believe it can stimulate melanocyte activity and melanin production, the pigment responsible for hair, skin, and eye color.

-Some specialists are also experimenting with microneedling and exosomes—cellular particles that are thought to “awaken” melanocytes in hair follicles.
-These cells gradually decrease their activity with age, leading to a loss of color in hair.
+Some specialists are also experimenting with microneedling and exosomes—tiny vesicles that may “awaken” melanocytes in hair follicles.
+Melanocytes gradually reduce pigment production with age, which leads to gray hair.

 Skepticism and Hope

 Despite stories of positive effects, leading British dermatologists urge caution.
-They emphasize that there is currently insufficient evidence to support the effectiveness of such methods.
-A few limited cases have shown partial darkening of hair, but this does not prove that “youth can be restored” for everyone.
+They say there is currently insufficient evidence to support the effectiveness of these methods.
+A few small cases have shown partial darkening of hair, but that does not prove that youth can be restored for everyone.

-Moreover, regulators have yet to approve exosome injections as a treatment for gray hair, considering the promotion of such procedures premature.
+Moreover, regulators have not approved exosome injections as a treatment for gray hair and consider promoting such procedures premature.

 Will This Be a Breakthrough?

-Injections that promise to restore natural hair color undoubtedly spark significant interest.
-For some, they symbolize hope for “eternal youth,” while for others, they represent an expensive gamble without guarantees.
+Injections that promise to restore natural hair color have sparked a lot of interest.
+For some people, they represent hope for “eternal youth”; for others, they are an expensive gamble with no guarantees.

-Scientists agree on one point: the graying process is natural, and new methods still require serious and long-term research.
-So for now, the promised “black strands instead of white” remain more of a sensation than a proven fact.
+Scientists agree on one point: graying is a natural process, and any new treatment needs serious, long-term research.
+For now, the promise of “black strands instead of white” remains more sensation than proven fact.

 Photo: Unsplash